JDutil/spree_gift_card/README.md

 Todo
 ====

+1. Have spree_gift_card:install prompt to run spree_gift_card:seed and update installation instructions
 1. Have new gift card page mimic styling of product page
-1. Improve test coverage further
 1. Should have infinite gift card product stock.
 Don't know of any current spree implementation for this (patch core?).
-1. Should have the option of using a select box instead of radio buttons, and it should allow a default message as the first select option, such as "Select Amount"
+1. Should have the option of a default message as the first select option, such as "Select Amount"
+1. Make form fields configurable like spree_contact_us
+1. Should admin deletion just set a deleted_at column so gift card data is not lost?
+1. test product controller redirect?
+1. Apply gift code in a before filter if possible to avoid overriding the update method for easier upgrades?

 Copyright (c) 2012 Jeff Dutil, released under the New BSD License